@svelte-put/toc

 • expose necessary pieces for building table of contents.

-It is recommended to use the complementary @svelte-put/preprocess-auto-slug package for handling 2 and 3 at build time. toc will skip those operations if they are already handled by preprocess-auto-slug.
+It is recommended to use the complementary @svelte-put/preprocess-auto-slug package for handling 2 and 3 at compile time. toc will skip those operations if they are already handled by preprocess-auto-slug.

 Quick Start